 In the market for a used electric van?
-You won’t be alone as there are many buyers looking to move away from diesel and petrol vans into electric ones, and who don’t want to pay over the odds for a new one.
+You won’t be alone, as many buyers looking to move away from diesel and petrol vans into electric ones, but don’t want to pay over the odds for a new one.

 Buying a used electric van is no different to buying a used electric car, which isn’t that different from buying any used vehicle.
-As with all used vehicle purchases, there are some steps to make sure you’re buying the right one.
+But, as with all used vehicle purchases, there are some steps to follow in order to make sure you’re buying the right one.

 Make sure a used electric van suits your needs

-If you are in a town or a city, doing a limited number of miles a day with lots of access to public or private electric vehicle charging, then an electric van will likely help you save on your running costs.
+If you're in a town or a city, doing a limited number of miles a day with lots of access to public or private charging points, then an electric van will likely help you to save big on your running costs.

 As with any used vehicle, check its overall condition.
-Inspect the bodywork closely, check the tyre condition and that all of the electronics onboard work.
-Then go over the service history of the van, and if applicable, it’s MoT history.
+Inspect the bodywork closely, check the tyres' condition and that all of the electronics on-board work.
+Then go over the service history of the van, and if applicable, its MoT history.
 Any advisories or missed services should be questioned.

 Battery capacity and lease options

-The big concern with electric cars and vans is whether the batteries onboard can still hold a full charge efficiently.
+The big concern with electric cars and vans is whether the batteries can still hold a full charge efficiently.
 All batteries degrade over time, and the lithium-ion ones in electric vehicles are no different.
-Ideally, you’d be able to test drive the van with a full charge and keep an eye on the range left in the battery to determine whether it’s holding charge efficiently.
+Ideally, you’d be able to test-drive the van with a full charge and keep an eye on the range left in the battery to determine whether it’s holding charge efficiently.

-The benefit of a battery lease is that while you incur an added expense each month (think around £49), you will have the piece of mind that if the battery’s condition deteriorates significantly, the manufacturer will replace it free of charge.
-Typically batteries are replaced when it fails to operate below 70 per cent of its capacity.
+The benefit of a battery lease is that while you incur an added expense each month (think around £49), you will enjoy the peace of mind that if the battery’s condition deteriorates significantly, the manufacturer will replace it free of charge.
+Typically, batteries are replaced if they fail to operate at at least 70% of their original capacity.

-Also pay attention to the battery warranty.
-Manufacturers supply different length warranties on their batteries, and it’s always worth purchasing one with a warranty still intact.
+Also, pay attention to the battery warranty.
+Manufacturers supply different length warranties on their batteries, and it’s always worth purchasing one with a warranty still in effect.